dodoGames-basement/dodoplugins.js/README.md

 const plugins = new Plugins({ bot:bot });
 plugins.loadPlugins();
 ```
+this will enable all custom functions that were created in the package.

 # credits
 the source code on how this was setup belongs to `Kawaii#7615`, thank him/her later for the aoi.js plugins tutorial later.